 As an employed biologist, you will likely have to make ethical judgments.
 Therefore, we have introduced an ethics training in our educational programmes.
 Just as with the communication training the ethics exercises provide systematic, integrated and socially relevant ethics training.
 The ethical exercises are adapted to the course content and include research, animal and environmental ethics, and ethical issues related to, for example, genetic engineering.
 A progression occurs during training and we use seminars, discussions, texts, debates and lectures.
 The focus is on discussion and reflection.

 After each exercise, you fill in a self-evaluation in the Student Portal.
 The self-evaluation is saved together with texts and other files in your individual ethics portfolio.
 In the portfolio you document and reflect on the ethical elements in order to develop your own ethical awareness during the education.

 Are you finished your undergraduate studies?
 Uppsala offers many research opportunities and postgraduate studies.
 All our programmes provide a good basis for further research.
 The teachers at the undergraduate level are active researchers and many of them are internationally recognized in their fields.

 The Swedish term for the continued studies is “forskarutbildning”, meaning research education, and the general aim is to give the student knowledge and skills needed to carry on independent research in his/her scientific field.
 It should also provide the student with ability for a general scientific approach, for critical analysis and constructive discussions in various societal issues.

 Read more on our pages for research and postgraduate studies

 Party hall and lost and found

 The party hall in 18C at EBC can be book by BÄR and X for student parties and for disputation celebrations.
-Booking is done via the IBG och head of security at EBC by sending an e-mail with the request.
+Booking is done via the EBC campus management.

-Found objects are stored at the course administrator at IBG in EBC and at the reception at BMC.
+Found objects are stored at the reception in house 15 (to the left after the entrance) at EBC and at the reception at BMC.